AlphaArtrem/udacity_blockchain/README.md

 This project containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
 Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.

+# Project 4 : Flight Surety

+This project is a flight delay insurance for passengers where passengers purchase insurance prior to a flight and if the flight is delayed due to airline's falut the passengers will be paide 1.5 times the amount they paid for the insurance.
+This will be managed as a collabortion between multiple airlines.

 # Practice Mini Projects
 Contains some practice mini projects made while flloowing classroom instructions.